Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 What is Lufthansa’s carrier size limit?

 55 × 40 × 23 cm (22 × 16 × 9 inches), soft-sided only.
 The carrier must fit under the seat in front of you.
+The standing requirement applies — your cat must be able to stand, turn around, and lie down in a natural position inside the carrier.

 Can I bring two cats on Lufthansa?

-Lufthansa's default is one animal per carrier.
-However, the official policy lists an exception: two fully grown cats of comparable size that are used to each other may share one carrier, provided all animals can stand, lie down, and turn naturally, and the combined weight including carrier stays under 8 kg.
-Discuss this explicitly at registration — it's possible in principle but practically challenging, and you need it confirmed in writing.
+Lufthansa’s default is one animal per carrier.
+The official policy lists an exception: two fully grown cats of comparable size that are used to each other may share one carrier, provided all animals can stand, lie down, and turn naturally, and the combined weight including carrier stays under 8 kg.
+Discuss this explicitly at registration — it’s possible in principle but practically challenging, and you need it confirmed in writing.

 What breeds of cat are banned from the Lufthansa cargo hold?